tulkot/Background_Change_Image/README.md

 # Background_Change_Image

-This rep is about changing the background of any image with merely 4-5 lines of code.
+This repo is about changing the background of any image with merely 4-5 lines of code.
 A library in Python called PixelLib, makes this happen!

 PixelLib is a library created to ensure easy integration of image segmentation in real life applications.
 PixelLib now supports a feature known as image tuning.